 There are motor boats from the various towns on the Island of Elba that go on daily excursions to the other islands of the Tuscan Archipelago.
 Since all seven of the Mediterranean jewels are very near to eachother, it doesn't take long to get to Pianosa, Giglio, Capraia; here, as with Montecristo, there are some restrictions in force.
 On the Island of Elba you can also hire a boat- with or without a skipper - and go sailing along the Mediterranean Sea.
 Since the spring of 2016, from the port of Livorno, you have also been allowed to go to the Island of Gorgona

 During the summer months, a crossing of one hour and 45 minutes with the Aquavision shipping company from Portoferraio or from Marciana Marina takes you to rugged Capraia .

-Before getting to the actual port, the boat stops at Cala Rossa, where the suggestive red rocks, deposited over hundreds of years of magmatic eruptions, remind us that this is the only island in the Archipelago of volcanic origin.
+Before getting to the actual port, the boat stops at Cala Rossa, where the suggestive red rocks, deposited over hundreds of years of magmatic eruptions, remind us that this is the only island in the Tuscan Archipelago of volcanic origin.

-On days when the weather is good, snorkelling lovers can swim down and admire the very rich and varied sea bed in Cala San Giovanni.
+On days when the weather is good, snorkelling lovers can swim in the crystal clear water of Pianosa and admire the very rich and varied sea bed in Cala San Giovanni.
 In recent years, the Park Authorities have allowed individual expert scuba divers and small groups, accompanied by environmental guides, to go scuba diving in what are considered today some of the Mediterranean's most unknown waters.